Skip To Main Content

 • Year-end review and goal-setting for the next school year.

-Partnership with Parents
+Partnership with Parents and Caregivers

-When parents arrive for their conferences, they don’t meet with one teacher or advisor.
-They meet with their child’s entire teaching team, often five or more adults.
-It’s an approach that epitomizes our deeply collaborative approach.
+Our conferences take a deeply collaborative approach.
 Educating students with dyslexia is our expertise, and we’re eager to help families make sense of the neuroscience and data to better understand how their child learns.
 Families are the ultimate experts of their kids and we rely on their observations and feedback.
 When we learn directly from parents about their child, and when we come together to better understand our students and trust in one another’s expertise, we optimize their progress.
 We also recognize that every parent, every family, is at a different place in their dyslexia journey; we meet them where they are.

 So, yes, when September’s installment of conferences got underway earlier this month, I felt inspired and energized by all that’s to come for our students this school year.
 At Carroll, parent-teacher conferences are just one of the many ways that our students and families experience transformation and belonging.